end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ### libRtttl

 * Only Visual Studio 2008 projects files are available.
 Files can be manually moved to other platforms or IDE as required.
 Supporting other compilers is not currently planned.
-* Requires code from [BitReader](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/)&nbsp;and [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) arduino libraries, [libMidi](/libmidi-a-c-open-source-library-for-generating-single-tone-melodies-in-midi-format/)&nbsp;and [win32Arduino](/win32arduino-a-win32-library-that-implements-most-arduino-functions/)&nbsp;win32 library which are all already included in source code.
+* Requires code from [BitReader](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/) and [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) arduino libraries, [libMidi](/libmidi-a-c-open-source-library-for-generating-single-tone-melodies-in-midi-format/) and [win32Arduino](/win32arduino-a-win32-library-that-implements-most-arduino-functions/) win32 library which are all already included in source code.
 * The [Google Test](http://github.com/google/googletest) v1.6 library is required for running test cases.

 ### rtttlOptimizerGui

-* Requires the [wxWidgets Cross-Platform GUI Library](http://www.wxwidgets.org/)&nbsp;v2.8.12 for compiling.
+* Requires the [wxWidgets Cross-Platform GUI Library](http://www.wxwidgets.org/) v2.8.12 for compiling.
-* The UI design files must be edited with [wxFormBuilder](http://sourceforge.net/projects/wxformbuilder/)&nbsp; v3.0.57 (a RAD tool for wxWidgets GUI design).
+* The UI design files must be edited with [wxFormBuilder](http://sourceforge.net/projects/wxformbuilder/)  v3.0.57 (a RAD tool for wxWidgets GUI design).
 This tools is not required for compilation.
-* [NSIS: Nullsoft Scriptable Install System](http://sourceforge.net/projects/nsis/)&nbsp;is required for generating the installation package.
+* [NSIS: Nullsoft Scriptable Install System](http://sourceforge.net/projects/nsis/) is required for generating the installation package.
 * The Play RTTTL & RTTTL 2 MIDI functionalities require the Windows platform for runtime.
 * The code uses some compiler-dependent instructions for debugging the UI under Windows.
 * All non-portable code is protected with `#ifdef _WIN32` to be cross-platform friendly.